michal-zurkowski/linktetrado/README.md

 # Polyadic motifs

 Polyadic motifs - such as triads (3 bases), tetrads (4), pentads (5), hexads (6),
-heptads (7), and octads (8)—are formed when three or more nucleotides interact through hydrogen bonding, typically through their Hoogsteen or sugar edges, resulting in stable, ring-like networks where each base generally forms bonds with two adjacent bases.
+heptads (7), and octads (8) - are formed when three or more nucleotides interact through hydrogen bonding, typically through their Hoogsteen or sugar edges, resulting in stable, ring-like networks where each base generally forms bonds with two adjacent bases.
 These polyadic motifs play a crucial role in enhancing the stability and structural